openwisp/openwisp-firmware-upgrader/docs/user/settings.rst

   ``15`` attempts
-- ``upgrade_timeout``: amount of seconds before the shell session is closed after the upgrade command is launched on the device, useful in case the upgrade command hangs (it happens on older OpenWRT versions);
+- ``upgrade_timeout``: amount of seconds before the shell session is closed after the upgrade command is launched on the device, useful in case the upgrade command hangs (it happens on older OpenWrt versions);
   defaults to ``90`` seconds

 ``OPENWISP_FIRMWARE_API_BASEURL``